- Status of community water fluoridation in Wisconsin

 Another way to find the fluoride level of your local public water system is to contact your water utility provider for more information.
 Consumers can find the name and contact information of the water utility on their water bill.

-According to the ADA, the average cost for a community to fluoridate its water is estimated to range from approximately $0.50 a year per person in large communities to approximately $3.00 a year per person in small communities.
+The ADA estimates the average cost for a community to fluoridate its water ranges from 50 cents per year per person in large communities to $3 per year per person in small communities.

-The CDC also concluded every $1 spent on water fluoridation saves $7-$42 in oral health treatment costs, depending on the size of the community.
+The CDC has concluded that every $1 spent on water fluoridation saves $7-$42 in oral health treatment costs, depending on the size of the community.

 The National Cancer Institute has repeatedly stated that fluoridated water does not pose a detectable risk of cancer in humans.
 Researchers studied this relationship in the United States during a 36-year period.
 They examined millions of patient records and found no relationship between the two.